Alexia Villanueva

-Alexia Nayeli Villanueva Flores (born 22 February 2003) is a Mexican professional footballer who plays as a striker for Liga MX Femenil side Santos Laguna.
+Alexia Nayeli Villanueva Flores (born 22 February 2003) is a Mexican professional footballer who plays as a striker for Liga MX Femenil side Atlante.

 Career

 Villanueva started her career in 2018 with América.
 In 2020, she joined Santos Laguna.
 In 2023, she was transferred to UANL.
 In 2024, she returned to Santos Laguna.

 International career

 Villanueva was also part of the team that participated in the 2022 FIFA U-20 Women's World Cup in Costa Rica.